BlueAcornInc/aio-commerce-bazaarvoice/README.md

----
-# Bazaarvoice Credentials for Adobe Commerce (App Builder Extension)
----
+# Bazaarvoice by Blue Acorn

 This Adobe App Builder extension provides a secure and efficient way for Adobe Commerce merchants to store and consume their Bazaarvoice credentials.
 All configurations, including sensitive credentials, are managed directly within the Adobe Commerce Admin backend.
 The App Builder application securely retrieves these settings and makes them available to your storefront via API, enabling the display of user-generated content and integration with Bazaarvoice services.